Southern Pimento Cheese Recipe

 Can I use packaged pre-shredded cheese?

 Now, if you are in a pinch, you certainly can use pre-shredded cheese.
-But shred your own cheese sometime when making it, and I think you’ll see the difference.
+But shred your cheese sometimes when making it, and I think you’ll see the difference.

 Combine